As 2022 winds down, us lacrosse goalies can look back with a smile on our face knowing it was indeed the year of the goalie.

 Well need to see how that stiffness lasts over time so I guess I’ll update this post after a season or two of play.

-Unfortunately, I have seen some reports of goalies having their Nemi QS sidewall break relatively early in its life:
+Unfortunately, I have seen lots of reports of goalies having their Nemi QS sidewall break relatively early in its life:

 Has that happened to yours?
 Leave me a comment down below.